Victorian Football Club (SAFA)

-History Pre SAFA
+Club Home Ground Established (1873)

-The club's home ground was established in 1873 at the portion of the Park Lands at the foot of Strangways Terrace, North Adelaide.
+The club's home ground was established in May 1873 at the portion of the Adelaide Park Lands at the foot of Strangways Terrace, Montefiore Hill, North Adelaide.
+The club's secretary J. Hay was granted approval from the Adelaide Corporation to erect goals and use the land for football games.

+Early History Interclub (1874 - 1876 )

-The Victorian Football Club first recorded game was against a team called Young Clubs on Saturday 13 June 1874.
+The Victorian Football Club first recorded game was against a team called Young's, Adelaide Educational Institution founded by John Lorenzo Young, on Saturday 13 June 1874 which was advertised for a 3pm start at Parkside by the club secretary G.E.Downs.
 The game resulted in a victory with the only goal kicked by H. Barry who played excellently all afternoon.

 On 22 May 1875, a new home ground west of and at the foot of Montefiore Hill, North Adelaide was established and used for games until the end of the 1881 season.

 At the 1875 annual dinner held at the Crown and Sceptre Hotel on Wednesday evening, 15 September the secretary, George Downs reported that the club had only lost the opening match out of nine matches played, and that they had obtained 23 goals in these matches to four goals scored against them.

-The Victorian Football Club captained by G. Downs was the first to play a game against the newly formed South Adelaide Football Club on 20 May 1876 at Montefiore Hill which started at 3pm.
+The Victorian Football Club captained by George Downs was the first to play a game against the newly formed South Adelaide Football Club on 20 May 1876 at Montefiore Hill which started at 3pm.
 After some hard work and several disputes over the rules of the game, it ceased two hours later after the home team the Victorians scored a goal by H. Barry.

-The club finished second in the unofficial interclub competition in 1875 and won in 1876, becoming a founding member of the South Australian Football Association (SAFA) in 1877.
+The club finished the 1876 football season as the unofficial premiers of interclub matches and becoming a founding member of the South Australian Football Association (SAFA) in 1877.

 Foundation member and Joint Inaugural Premiers of SAFA (1877)

 The Victorian club sent delegates and joined the newly formed South Australian Football Association on 30 April 1877.
+Club President was Mr. W. N Pratt and the Hon.
+Secretary, Mr.